vmware-tanzu/tanzu-dev-portal/content/blog/the-hate-for-yaml.md

 ---
 date: 2021-01-19
-description: 'YAML gets a lot of hate, but is it more nuanced than that?
+description: YAML gets a lot of hate, but is it more nuanced than that?

-  '
 lastmod: '2021-05-19'
 patterns:
 - Deployment